About Happy Brain Science

 As a member of the International Coach Federation (ICF), she’s excited to offer individual personal & professional coaching.
 She’d love to connect further if you’re interested!

 She also provides significant on-site support for Happy Brain Science.
 From helping Scott prepare for speaking engagements to fulfilling orders of Choose Happiness @ Work, Kim oversees a wide range of systems to keep things running smoothly.

 She’s thrilled to have the opportunity to work 32 hours per week as part of cultivating life/work balance.
 For the “life” part of the equation, she enjoys spending time with family and friends, playing board games, volunteering, and semi-playing the piano (featuring pop hits of the 80’s).

 Kristen Toohill believes that games are powerful tools for organizational development.
-She writes books that use the interactivity and immersion of games to solve issues that face organizations today, such as reducing unconscious bias and learning 21-st century human skills through games.
+She writes books that use the interactivity and immersion of games to solve issues that face organizations today, such as reducing unconscious bias and learning 21st century human skills.

-She is currently co-authoring with Scott Crabtree a book tentatively titled All Work & Some Play: Future Proof Your Career through Games , which explores the why and how of play at work.
-That book is currently scheduled for launch in March of 2020.
+She and Scott Crabtree co-authored a book titled All Work & Some Play: Future-Proof Your Career through Games, which explores the why and how of play at work (released March 2020).